 California Building Code classifies buildings utilized for the storage of raw nuts as a Moderate Hazard Storage (S-1) classification.
 A 10-foot separation is required by Building Code between S-1 classified structures and the property lines, and a 20-foot separation is required between grouped S-1 structures within the parcel.
 Currently, the buildings have been constructed with a setback of only five feet from the western property line which does not meet California Building Code.
-Some of the options available to the applicant to meet the required setback include but are not limited to the following: establishing a 10-foot no build easement between the project site and the property adjacent to the west; completing a lot line adjustment between the project site and the adjacent parcels to the west; or relocating the existing structures an additional five feet to the east.
+Some of the options available to the applicant to meet the required setback include but are not limited to the following: establishing a 10-foot no build easement between the project site and the property adjacent to the west; or relocating the existing structures an additional five feet to the east.
 A condition of approval has been added to the project to ensure the building code setback requirements are met prior to the issuance of a building permit.